 If you’re afraid of spiders, you’ll want to avoid Ukraine at Christmas time.
 In Ukraine, Christmas trees are sometimes covered in spider webs because of an old legend about a poor family without a Christmas tree.
 The family couldn’t afford to buy a tree, so they grew one from a pinecone.
 The children dreamed of trimming the tree but had no money for decorations.
 When the family awoke on Christmas Day, they found the tree decorated with spider webs.
 Ukrainians continue to adorn their trees with spider webs to bring good luck in the coming year.

 Befana is a kind, old witch who brings gifts to children, but her toothless, haggard face might cause a few bad dreams.
 On the eve of Epiphany (January 5th), families leave out a plate of food and a glass of wine for Befana.
 In return, Befana flies her broomstick around the world to deliver toys, clothing, and candy to good children.
 Kids wake on January 6th to riches, while poor Befana wakes with a hangover.

 In early December, Guatemalans collect trash from their homes and property to deposit onto a massive heap in the middle of the road.
 Once the neighborhood collection is complete, the “devil” is tossed on top and the set ablaze.
 The Christmas season has officially begun.
 The fire is considered a cleansing ritual to rid the world of evil spirits and remove negative energy from seasonal festivities.

-2020 has been a long and hard year for so many reasons.
-Wouldn’t it be nice to put something on the calendar you can all look forward to?
-With flexible cancellation policies and great 2021 and 2022 travel deals, a trip could be the perfect thing to put under the tree this year!
+The past few years have been a tough, so wouldn’t it be nice to put something on the calendar you can all look forward to?
+With flexible cancellation policies and great 2022 travel deals, a trip could be the perfect thing to put under the tree this year!
 If you could gift your family any trip, where would it be?
 Think big; I want to hear your epic trip ideas!
 Contact me here to get started.